 Here is some general information to help you get started.

-TPL - Template Pattern Language.
+TPL - The Pattern Language.
 Some users use the terms "TPL" and "pattern" interchangeably.

 A module (contained inside a TPL file) contains one or more pattern or syncmapping statements.